wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 `SB_Inv`, on the other hand, is observed when an ongoing flush operation races with an external invalidation, which itself raced with the eviction.

+##### handlePutE()

+Method `handlePutE()` is called when a `PUTE` event is received.
+It is similar to `handlePutX()`, with the state transition table being the major difference.
+Since a `PUTE` indicates the existence with ownership in an upper cache, which, in return, indicates that the current level must also have exclusive state, state transition may only happen on one of the few transient and state states of `E` and `M`.
+Specifically, the state transition action only accepts state `E`, `M`, as well as the `_Inv` and `_InvX` versions.
+Transient states will become their stable counterparts, and stable states do not change at all.